Celebrate fall with homemade apple fritters! These fried apple fritters are topped with a cinnamon-vanilla glaze and easy to make too.

 - Transfer the batter onto a large metal spatula coated with nonstick cooking spray and flatten into a medium disc.

-- Carefully lower the battered spatula into the oil and the batter should slip off quite easily into the oil.
+- Carefully lower the battered spatula into the oil and the batter should slip off quite easily.
+If needed, you can use a spoon or fork to help slide the batter off the spatula into the oil.
 Only add up to 3 to 4 fritters into the oil at a time to prevent overcrowding.

 - Cook the fritters for 2 minutes on each side or until golden brown, then transfer the cooked fritters to a plate lined with paper towels to cool.